pkgconf/pkgconf/README.md

 the [pkg-config tutorial][fd-tut], as most likely fixing them to follow the specified rules will solve the problem.

-Additionally, **we do not consider pkgconf doing what you tell it to do, when pkg-config fails to do so, to be a bug**.
+Additionally, **we do not consider pkgconf doing what you tell it to do, in cases for which pkg-config fails to do so, to be a bug**.

-If, for example, you use environment variables such as `PKG_CONFIG_SYSTEM_[INCLUDE|LIBRARY]_PATH` and then find yourself surprised that `pkgconf` is stripping `-I` and `-L` flags relating to those paths, it's not a `pkgconf` problem -- `pkgconf` is doing exactly what you told it to do.
+If, for example, you use environment variables such as `PKG_CONFIG_SYSTEM_[INCLUDE|LIBRARY]_PATH` and then find yourself surprised that `pkgconf` is stripping `-I` and `-L` flags relating to those paths, it is not a `pkgconf` problem -- `pkgconf` is doing exactly what you told it to do.

-We will reject bugs like this, and if you choose to violate our [Code of Conduct](CODE_OF_CONDUCT.md) by demanding we fix your non-bug, we will fix the problem by banning you from the repo instead.
+We will reject bugs like this, and if someone insists on fixing such a non-bug, this constitutes a violation of our [Code of Conduct](CODE_OF_CONDUCT.md), which may be addressed by banning from this repository.

 ## compiling `pkgconf` and `libpkgconf` on UNIX